Philadelphia Eagles vs. Washington Football Team NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - At home this year, Washington has two wins against the spread and is 3-4 overall.

-- This year, in seven home games, Washington has gone over the total twice.
+- Washington has hit the over twice in seven home games this year.

-- Football Team home games this season average 47.1 total points, 1.1 more than this contest's over/under (46).
+- Football Team home games this season average 47.1 total points, 2.1 more than this outing's over/under (45).

-- This year on the road, Philadelphia is 5-3 against the spread and 5-3 overall.
+- Away from home, Philadelphia is 5-3 overall and 5-3 against the spread.

-- The Eagles have two wins ATS (2-1) as 3.5-point favorites or more on the road.
+- The Eagles have two wins ATS (2-1) as 3.5-point favorites or more away from home.

-- This season, in eight away games, Philadelphia has gone over the total four times.
+- Philadelphia has hit the over in four of eight road games this season.

 Powered by Data Skrive.